suryapilla/suryapilla.github.io/_communityservice/communityservice.md

 ## Volunteer and Leadership Experiences

+- **Volunteered for MicroMBA program 2023:**
+  - Hosted 5 networking events for 2023 MicroMBA program at the Rady School of Management, June 2023

 - **Corporate Social Responsibility (CSR) Visit to Agastya Foundation at Honeywell, 2019:**
   - Volunteered for a CSR visit to Agastya Foundation at Honeywell.
   - Engaged in activities aimed at supporting educational initiatives and empowering underprivileged children.